 If a staffing reduction is necessary, the appropriate administrator will assist the relevant supervisor(s) with identifying the individuals to be affected.

 Any alleged violation of the College's Affirmative Action Policy will be taken seriously by the College.
-An employee with a complaint should contact the Executive Assistant to the President.
+An employee with a complaint should contact the Executive Director to the President.
 (If the complaint involves a College officer, the Director of Human Resources will follow the process as outlined.)
 The following complaint process will be followed:

-4. In the event that the Executive Assistant to the President believes that a violation has occurred and that the violation is of a magnitude to warrant disciplinary action, he or she will refer the findings to the appropriate senior administrator, who will, if he or she concurs, then invoke the appropriate disciplinary process.
-In addition, the Executive Assistant to the President and the appropriate senior administrator will ensure that appropriate corrective action is taken in support of the complainant.
+4. In the event that the Executive Director to the President believes that a violation has occurred and that the violation is of a magnitude to warrant disciplinary action, he or she will refer the findings to the appropriate senior administrator, who will, if he or she concurs, then invoke the appropriate disciplinary process.
+In addition, the Executive Director to the President and the appropriate senior administrator will ensure that appropriate corrective action is taken in support of the complainant.